nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 * **Heat-exacerbated deaths** happen when heat worsens existing chronic conditions, such as heart disease.
 These deaths are caused indirectly by heat and are estimated using statistical models.
 They are also often called “excess” mortality.
 * **Neighborhood impacts** are tracked by looking at community-level differences in risk of heat-related death and are described using the NYC Health Department’s Heat Vulnerability Index (HVI).
 HVI data inputs for income, race, and surface temperature were updated for this analysis.
 Data for neighborhood air conditioning prevalence and green space remains the same as last year’s report because updated data were not available.

 Starting this year, we report estimated heat-exacerbated deaths for the current and past 20 years in five-year rolling time windows to look at trends.
-For heat-stress deaths (caused directly by heat), we report counts and the annual average for the past ten years. <a href="#previous-reports">Previous years' reports are available here.</a>​
+For heat-stress deaths (caused directly by heat), we report counts and the annual average for the past ten years.
+[Previous years' reports are available here.](#previous-reports)​

 <hr class="my-4" />